 So, I straighten up in my chair, the first band, Spoken, comes on.
 The music is great.
 The singer charges out and his first few words come out and guess what?
 They are cookie monster vocals!
 So, even though I’ve only been coherent for 30 seconds I’m still here to review, so I yell “Oh fuck this.”
 But I spoke too soon.
 The rest of the set the guy sang pretty damn well.

 The next band up was Danko Jones.
-Danko Jones knocks-out some real good, fast, energetic music.
+Danko Jones knocked out some really good, fast, energetic music.

 Volbeat put on a damn near flawless set.
 They did great songs like The Mirror and the Ripper, Heaven Nor Hell and Fallen, from their latest album.

 One of the highlights was Michael Poulsen bringing out an acoustic guitar and singing Ring Of Fire.
-Low point was bringing out Danko Jones to cover Angel Fuck.
+The low point was bringing out Danko Jones to cover Angel Fuck.
 Not because he was a bad singer, but because his voice isn’t fit for a Glenn Danzig song.

-Now back in the early eighties when slamming became the staple at hardcore punk shows, it was based on the pace of the music, the energy in the room.
-Nowadays, a band could be playing a ballad and these jerk-off’s will go ape-shit.
+Now back in the early eighties when slamming became the staple of hardcore punk shows, it was based on the pace of the music, the energy in the room.
+Nowadays, a band could be playing a ballad and these jerk-offs will go ape-shit.